-The strongest correlation between SSY and sediment accumulation (both Total and Terrigenous) was at 2A, near the stream mouth where hydrodynamics are less influenced by wave action (Figure 9).
-Total sediment accumulation at 2A was positively correlated with SSY, but oddly, terrigenous accumulation was not correlated and carbonate accumulation was positively correlated with SSY.
-When controlling for mean wave height, terrigenous accumulation at 2A was highly correlated with SSY (Table 3), indicating the strong influence of SSY from the nearby stream outlet.
+The strongest correlation between SSY and sediment accumulation (both Total and Terrigenous) was near the stream mouth (site 2A), where hydrodynamics are less influenced by wave action (Figure 9).
+Total sediment accumulation at near the stream mouth was positively correlated with SSY, but oddly, terrigenous accumulation was not correlated and carbonate accumulation was positively correlated with SSY.
+When controlling for mean wave height, terrigenous accumulation near the stream mouth (2A) was highly correlated with SSY (Table 3), indicating the strong influence of SSY from the nearby stream outlet.
 This also suggests that complex hydrodynamic forcing and resuspension of previously deposited sediment at the more exposed sites on the northern reef are controlling sediment accumulation, and not simply a result of SSY.

 Univariate linear regressions showed total and carbonate sediment accumulation in sediment traps on the reef flat sites 1A, 1B, 3A, and 3B were strongly correlated with mean wave height (Table 2), but sediment pods showed no correlation.
 Sediment accumulation rates at these sites are likely influenced by wave-driven resuspension of locally available carbonate sediment that was deposited in the sediment trap, but did not remain on the sediment pod due to energetic hydrodynamic conditions.
 Univariate and multivariate linear regressions showed both total and carbonate sediment accumulation in sediment traps were significantly correlated with mean wave height at all fore reef sites (1C, 2C, and 3C).
-These results indicate mean wave height are the dominant control on sediment mobilization on the fore reef, and showed a nonlinear relationship with Waves in many cases (Figure 10).
+These results indicate mean wave height are the dominant control on sediment mobilization on the fore reef, and showed a nonlinear relationship with wave heights in many cases (Figure 10).
 While sediment accumulation in sediment traps was driven by mean wave height, the results from sediment pods suggest residence time of deposited sediment is very short in these energetic areas.

 4. Discussion